 If you or a loved one suffered side effects after being implanted with the Essure device, you may be eligible for a lawsuit.
-Contact our legal team today for a free case review.
+Contact our attorneys today for a free case review.

 Though Bayer advertised Essure as a less invasive alternative to tubal ligation, the device’s side effects likely outweigh any benefits.

-By the end of 2016, the FDA received nearly 15,000 adverse event reports for Essure and 30 reports of death.
+By the end of 2017, the FDA received more than 25,000 adverse event reports for Essure and 40 reports of death.

 Common complications reported by women include: